Phenesin/Hand-Written-Digit-Classifier/README.md

 # Usage
 In order to see the graphical analysis of each algorithms performance just run `train.py`, it will give you the desired comparison.
 In order to see how well does the model classifies a drawn digit simply run the command:

 ```bash
     python -m gui.app
 ```
+By default it will use ADAM, so if you want to change the model used for hand writing you need to change the filename to be used in `gui/inference.py`.

+# Future Updates
+As this currently uses MLP, later it will be switched over to CNN, for better accuracy and understanding how CNNs are better in vision based systems.

 # Author
 Phenesin (https://github.com/Phenesin)